hakril/PythonForWindows/README.md

 ## Other stuff

-Some code are just exploration and need improvement like:
+Some code are just explorations and need improvements like:

 - Wintrust
 - WMI